 Heavy gauge hollow metal or solid wood doors and solid jamb may not flex to the same extent, providing a more secure opening.
 However, repositioning the magnet or installing multiple magnets can provide the appropriate level of security.

-The Dortronics ML110 provides a unique method for securing an offset hung aluminum-glass or stile clad framed entrance doors using a magnetic lock on the exterior edge of the frame, having the armature mounted within the body of the pull handle.
+A relatively new application has been introduced by Dortronics.
+The ML110 provides a unique method for securing an offset hung aluminum-glass or stile clad framed entrance doors using a magnetic lock on the exterior edge of the frame, having the armature mounted within the body of the pull handle.

 A double magnet option is the Rofu 8122-002 that incorporates a full-length housing with one magnet at the top and bottom of the door.
 The 8122-002 provides 3,000 pounds holding force.
-Its overall size is 83"by 2-5/8"by 1-5/8".
+The overall size of this double magnetic lock is 83" by 2-5/8" by 1-5/8".
 The housing is available in anodized extruded aluminum or stainless steel.

 Because this type of magnetic lock is installed onto the swing side jamb stop, it will reduce the clear width of the doorway.
 According to the Americans With Disabilities Act (ADA) 4.13.5 Clear Width, "Doorways shall have a minimum clear opening of 32 in (815 mm) with the door open 90 degrees, measured between the face of the door and the opposite stop."
 For the Rofu 8122-002, it can only be installed onto doorways that have a clear width of about 35".

 Other applications include traffic control, which is to provide a lesser degree of security during access periods.
-For a less expensive electronic access control, split armatures can be used with one magnetic lock to secure double doors whose swing is in the same direction.
+For a less expensive electronic access control, split armatures can be used with one magnetic lock to secure double doors.
+This lock is designed for traffic control double doors whose swing is in the same direction.
 The lock is installed in the center of the opening.
 The two armatures combined are the same length as a standard armature.
 One armature is installed onto each door.
 When power is removed, both of the doors can be swung open.
 The split armature option drops the cost as only one magnetic lock is installed.
 However, the locking mechanism is one half the holding force per door.